-TENDERING/QUOTATI Timeframes for completion Value of Goods/Services including VAT for the life of the contract or products Route/Method Number of formal written Quotes £5,000-£50,000 Formal Written Quotation 3 A three quote process can be completed in 1-2 weeks Over £50,000 Formal Tender 3 A lower value formal tender can be completed in 2-6 weeks (if frameworks are available this could be reduced) Over £138,000 full tender Full tender or competition via frameworks Minimum of 3 Depending on complexity, a full tender can be completed in 2-3 months https://www.somersetccg.nhs.uk/wp-content/uploads/2020/06/detailed-financial-policiesfinal-100214.doc
+TENDERING/QUOTATION THRESHOLDS/DELEGATION SCHEDULE Timeframes for completion Value of Goods/Services including VAT for the life (including full extension period) of the contract or products Route/Method Number of formal written Quotes £5,000-£50,000 Formal Written Quotation 3 A three quote process can be completed in 1-2 weeks Over £50,000 Formal Tender 3 A lower value formal tender can be completed in 2-6 weeks (if frameworks are available this could be reduced) Over £138,000 full tender Full tender or competition via frameworks Minimum of 3 Depending on complexity, a full tender can be completed in 2-3 months

-\frameworks are nationally procured goods and services that are compliant routes to market.
+^{}frameworks are nationally procured goods and services that are compliant routes to market.
 Some frameworks allow direct award to specific suppliers whilst others require further competition.

-To help support you to meet our requirements, for ease of reference, please find links below:
+To help support you to meet our requirements, for ease of reference, please find links to NHS Somerset ICB's SFIs and Financial Policies below: